 The PhD's renewable energy (solar) concentration is through the Mechanical Engineering Department.
 This degree is 63 credit hours, culminating in a dissertation.
 A Master's degree in engineering (or equivalent) is required to be accepted to the program.
 12 credits in the core classes must be taken.

 The Certificate is 12 credits, and is an interdisciplinary graduate degree focusing on research, design, development and manufacturing of renewable energy systems.

-North Carolina State University (Raleigh, NC)
+North Carolina State University at Raleigh